Inverses of Product Kernels and Flag Kernels on Graded Lie Groups

-We present a proof that relies on the characteristic decomposition of the original operator $T$ into a sum of operators.
+In an effort to highlight the main ideas of the proof, we again detail the $2$-parameter case.
+The general $\nu$-parameter case follows from a few straightforward modifications.
 Much like in the proof of Theorem \ref{main thm PK} for product kernels, the key idea in the proof of Theorem \ref{main thm PK} for flag kernels is an a priori estimate which we record in the next proposition.